phklive/miden-research/src/novel_applications/payment/1-to-n_private_payment.md

 ## How Does Miden Enable 1-to-n Payments?

-Through the use of the [Miden virtual machine](https://github.com/0xPolygonMiden/miden-vm), Miden enables the consumption and generation of an arbitrary number of [notes](https://docs.polygon.technology/miden/miden-base/architecture/notes/) (artificially constrained).
-Each of these notes can be used to transition a user's account from a state `S` to a state `S'`.
+Miden enables the consumption and generation of an arbitrary number of [notes](https://docs.polygon.technology/miden/miden-base/architecture/notes/) (now ~1000 - artificially constrained).
+Each of these notes can be public or private and be used to transition a user's account from a state `S` to a state `S'`.

 We agree on the following initial state: